amoghbakshii/amoghbakshii/README.md

 </p>
 </div>

-About Me
-I am an aspiring Software Engineer with strong foundations in Data Structures, Algorithms, and core CS concepts.
+An aspiring Software Engineer with strong foundations in Data Structures, Algorithms, and core CS concepts.
 My experience lies in building scalable, production-grade full-stack applications using Node.js, React, and cloud-native tools like AWS and Docker.
 I am passionate about backend engineering, distributed systems, and building reliable software at scale.
 I am actively seeking a Software Engineer internship where I can contribute to impactful projects and continue to grow my skills.

 Technical Skills
 <div align="center">